James K. Muller

 - How do volcanoes behave when erupting, and why do they behave that way?

 To tackle these problems, I use a combination of observations, data, and modeling.
-This generally involves terrestrial and sea-going* fieldwork to collect samples.
+This generally involves terrestrial and sea-going fieldwork to collect samples.
 I then analyze these rocks and minerals in the lab using techniques like scanning electron microscopy (SEM/EDS), X-ray fluorescence (XRF), and mass spectrometry (solution and laser ablation ICPMS).
-I'll also use tools like thermodynamic modeling software (e.g., Perple_X ) to recreate real rocks with computers.
+I'll also use tools like thermodynamic modeling software (e.g., Perple_X ) and Python to recreate real rocks with computers.

 Publications